No Time? 11 Very Short English Stories You Can Read in Less Than 11 Minutes

 Tooth / Teeth, Foot / Feet.
 Well done!

 I hope you found these very short English stories interesting and fun to read.
-More importantly, I hope you’ve learned something from each of them.
+More importantly, I hope you’ve learned something from each of them and improved your English reading skills.

 For additional speaking practice, try reading these stories out loud or telling them to someone in your own words.
 Until next time, keep on practicing!